hamzehkhazaei/EECS4222_Project_1/tutorials/01-requirements.md

 To set up a Kubernetes cluster, we will need different VMs to take `master`, `worker`, and `cluster head` roles.
-The `master` nodes will be responsible for keeping the cluster running and scheduling resources on available nodes while `worker` nodes will be responsible for running those workloads. `Cluster head` manages the nodes in the Kubernetes cluster and joins the worker node to the master.
+The `master` nodes will be responsible for keeping the cluster running and scheduling resources on available nodes while `worker` nodes will be responsible for running those workloads. `Cluster head` manages the nodes in the Kubernetes cluster and joins the worker nodes to the master.
 Throughout this tutorial, we assume a cluster of following nodes: </br>

-1. Master node: server1 with IP address 192.168.0.100
+1. Cluster head: server1 with IP address 192.168.0.100
-2. Worker node: server2 with IP address 192.168.0.101
+2. Worker node one: server2 with IP address 192.168.0.101
+3. Worker node two: server3 with IP address 192.168.0.103
-3. Cluster head: serevr3 with IP address 192.168.0.102
+4. Master node: server4 with IP address 192.168.0.102

+<strong>Note: </strong> You're not obligated to strictly follow the allocations shown at the top.
+Simply ensure that the VM with the highest resources is assigned to your Master node.
+In this case, the Master node has been allocated 121 GB of storage space.

 <!-- ## OpenVPN Connection